-Are you planning a trip to Scotland?
+Are you planning a Scotland road trip itinerary?
 Driving is undoubtedly the best way to see the best of Scotland and with highlands, wild islands, white sand beaches, stoic castles, historic monuments, welcoming villages and friendly locals is can be hard to decide on the best Scotland Itinerary.
-If you are touring Scotland by car for one week here are some ideas to get you started.
+If you are touring Scotland by car for one week or more here are some ideas to get you started.

 Scotland Road Trip Itinerary: Places to Visit in Scotland by Car

 Here is some inspiration for your Scotland road trip itinerary to make your one week in Scotland a visit to remember.
 Self-drive tours are a great way to see the country at your own pace.
 Touring Scotland on your own is easy, the scenery is stunning and the locals friendly.
 Check out this post and start planning your own Scotland road trip itinerary.

 Edinburgh is the perfect place to start your Scotland road trip itinerary.

 Edinburgh is an easy city to visit by foot or using public transport, so if you are trying to visit Scotland on the cheap picking up your rental car on your way out of Edinburgh will help you stay on budget.

 We stayed in an apartment on the iconic Royal Mile which included car parking a 10-minute walk away.
 There are also car parking buildings throughout the city.

 You could fill a week or more in Edinburgh but if you only have a day or two you can still see some of Edinburgh’s best sites.

 Glasgow seems to have a reputation as the ugly sister to Edinburgh but it has a lot to offer.
 The city steals the hearts of many and only an hour from Edinburgh you don’t have to decide between the two, you could easily visit either by train or car as a day trip.